giosuel/imperium-repo/docs/api/portal.md

 var binding = new ImpBinding<bool>(true);

 var toggle = new ImpPortalToggle(
-    label: "Some Toggle",
+    label: "Vision Enabled",
     valueBinding: binding,
     allowReset: true // (1)!
 );
 ```

+1. Whether the element should include a reset button to reset the value binding to its default value.<br>(Default: `true`)

 !!! note
     Toggles will always be grouped into a two-column grid at the beginning of the section.

-1. Whether the element should include a reset button to reset the value binding to its default value.<br>(Default: `true`)

 ### Slider Element